 Do-It-Yourself Lobster Bakes: Here's How

 Boil everything for approximately 20 minutes.
 Don't overcook.
 Lobsters are done when they turn bright red.
 Clams and mussels are done when they open.
-A lobster bake is best enjoyed on a beach (make sure you don't need a permit for the fire), but you can do it in your backyard.
+A lobster bake is best enjoyed on a beach (make sure you don't need a permit for the fire), but it's easy enough to do in your own backyard.

 Maine Lobster Bake Caterers